 The Policy and guidance should be read in conjunction with the University's Code of Good Practice in Research Integrity; the Intellectual Property Policy; the Institutional Code of Ethics; the IT Security Policy; the University's Data Protection guidance; guidance on Freedom of Information; and the Information Classification Framework.

-- The most senior University of Bath researcher associated with a research project is the Data Steward for that project and is ultimately responsible for research data management.
+- The University of Bath Principal Investigator or Doctoral/Project Supervisor associated with a research project is the Data Steward for that project and is ultimately responsible for research data management.
 Relevant guidance

-- Data management plans are expected to be written for all new research projects, irrespective of whether submission of such plans is required when applying for research funding.
+- Data Management Plans must be written for all research projects that are expected to process data, irrespective of whether submission of such plans is required when applying for research funding.
 Relevant guidance

 - Where possible researchers should seek to recover the direct costs of managing research data from the research funder.
 Relevant guidance

-- Researchers must ensure that active research data are stored securely and protected from loss.
+- Researchers must ensure that active research data are stored securely and protected from loss and unauthorised access.
 Data Stewards should ensure that access is not limited to a single person.
 Relevant guidance

-- Researchers must provide sufficient metadata (descriptive information) and explanatory documentation about their research data to ensure that data are discoverable, understandable and re-usable.
+- Researchers should provide sufficient explanatory documentation and descriptive metadata about their research data to ensure that data are understandable, re-usable, and, where appropriate, discoverable, by peer researchers.
 Relevant guidance

-- Research data must be retained after project completion if they substantiate research findings, are of potential long-term value, support a patent application or if there are other legal requirements for data retention.
+- Research data must usually be retained after project completion if they substantiate research findings, are of acknowledged long-term value, support a patent application, or if other legal or regulatory requirements for data retention apply.
 Relevant guidance

-- Unless legal or funder requirements specify otherwise, data must be retained for 10 years from the end of the project or the publication date of any research findings based upon them, after which retention will be reviewed.
+- Unless legal, regulatory, or funder requirements specify otherwise, data selected for retention must be preserved for 10 years from the end of a project or the publication date of any research findings based upon them, whichever is the later, after which retention will be reviewed.
 Relevant guidance

-- Research data that have been selected for retention must be made openly available with as few restrictions as possible, unless this would breach legislative, regulatory, contractual, ethical or other obligations, or where the cost of doing so would be prohibitive.
+- Research data that have been selected for retention must be made openly available with as few restrictions as reasonable practicable, unless this would breach legislative, regulatory, contractual, ethical, or other obligations, or unless the cost of doing so would be prohibitive.
 Relevant guidance

 The wording of this research data policy is licensed under a Creative Commons Attribution 4.0 International Licence.
 All logos, page design, and other intellectual property remain under copyright to the University of Bath.